New this week Modern Adulthood Read →

 I evaluate systems by their failure modes: how quickly issues are detected, who can intervene, what patient risk is created, and whether the organization learns fast enough to prevent repeats.

-Clinical risk ladder A severity-by-autonomy matrix that maps control strength to the patient harm potential of a model action.
+Clinical risk ladder A severity-by-autonomy matrix that maps control strength to patient harm potential.

 Risk tiering Clinical risk ladder